 Professor Palmer continues:

-“Our new approach to making catalysts for water treatments uses a physical process which is vacuum-based and solvent free method.
+“Our new approach to making catalysts for water treatments uses a physical process which is a vacuum-based and solvent-free method.
 The catalyst particles are clusters of silver atoms, made with the newly invented MACS machine.

 The clusters are approximately 10,000 times smaller than the width of a human hair and have been of significant interest to researchers because of their unique properties.
 However, due to the inadequate rate of cluster production, research in this area has been limited.

 The new MACS method has changed this — it scales up the intensity of the cluster beam to produce enough grams of cluster powder for practical testing.
 The addition of ozone to the powder then destroys pollutant chemicals from water, in this case, nitrophenol.

 On the future potential of this breakthrough technology, Professor Palmer summarizes:

 “The MACS approach to the nanoscale design of functional materials opens up completely new horizons across a wide range of disciplines — from physics and chemistry to biology and engineering.
 Thus, it has the power to enable radical advances in advanced technology — catalysts, biosensors, and materials for renewable energy generation and storage.

 It seems highly appropriate that the first practical demonstration of Swansea’s environmentally friendly manufacturing process concerns something we are all concerned about — clean water!”